chehx/MKCNet/README.md

 By incorporating image quality assessment, the model can adapt its predictions according to the image quality, potentially reducing false positives and false negatives.
 This leads to more accurate and reliable diagnosis results, which in turn could contribute to better patient care and treatment outcomes.

-To tackle the IQAD problem, we propose the Meta-Knowledge Co-embedding Network (MKCNet), an innovative approach that correlates image quality and disease diagnosis through the collaboration of two subnets: Task Net and Meta Learner.
+To tackle the IQAD problem, we propose the Meta-knowledge Co-embedding Network (MKCNet), an innovative approach that correlates image quality and disease diagnosis through the collaboration of two subnets: Task Net and Meta Learner.
 Task Net is designed to construct knowledge co-embedding features while explicitly exploring their potential usefulness in improving diagnosis.
-It employs the Global Attention Block (GAB) to extract task-specific features and the Meta-Knowledge Assistance Block (MAB) to explicitly explore the potential benefits of these features in diagnosis.
+It employs the Global Attention Block (GAB) to extract task-specific features and the Meta-knowledge Assistance Block (MAB) to explicitly explore the potential benefits of these features in diagnosis.
 On the other hand, Meta Learner is designed to optimize Task Net's co-embedding features using meta-learning techniques.
 By providing beneficial auxiliary labels, Meta Learner helps Task Net to optimize its knowledge co-embedding features effectively.
 This iterative process leads to an end-to-end interaction between the two subnets, resulting in a model that can adapt to variations in image quality and provide more accurate disease diagnosis.